emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     In fact, it's only Windows that requires its structured exception handler to be on the stack.
 On other operating systems you can get away without calling the trampoline.
-Nonetheless, for portability and forwards compatibility we recommend that if you have multiple threads that run code that use memory managed by the MPS, each thread should execute such code inside a call to :c:func:`mps_tramp`.
+Nonetheless, for portability and forwards compatibility we recommend that each thread that runs code that uses memory managed by the MPS should execute such code inside a call to :c:func:`mps_tramp`.

 This has the additional consequence that a program that handles ``SIGBUS`` (on OS X), ``SIGSEGV`` (on FreeBSD or Linux), or